 If you’re looking to get a travel guide for your destination consider buying the ebook version or just a chapter.
 You’ll save money and weight that way.
 Here’s a deal for Lonely Planet Guides – 3 for 2 on all Books, eBooks and Digital Chapters

 Yes, this is my book…

 The 2nd edition of The Solo Traveler’s Handbook offers more stories and tips on solo travel fun and safety.
 Part how-to manual and part travel literature, it will help you venture out with confidence to discover yourself as you discover the world!

-In the three-plus years since I started this blog, I’ve published more than 750 articles on solo travel.
+In the seven-plus years since I started this blog, I’ve published more than 1,000 articles on solo travel.
 While it’s a wonderful resource and forges a sense of community amongst solo travelers, it is sometimes difficult for readers to find the information they’re looking for.
 This is the why I wrote The Solo Traveler’s Handbook.
 You’ll find all the basic information you need to travel solo in one place.
 Read the reviews.

 **Available in paperback $16.99 and most e-readers for $9.99**

 by Paulo Coelho is a book I’ve mentioned a number of times on Solo Traveler.
 To learn why I think it’s a great book for solo travelers read 10 Reasons to Read The Alchemist.